GregUtas/robust-services-core/README.md

 ## Robust Services Core

-The framework that supports robust applications is referred to as the _Robust Services Core_ (RSC).
+The framework for robust C++ applications is referred to as the _Robust Services Core_ (RSC).
 RSC will put your project on the right path and jump-start it if you're developing or reengineering a system whose requirements can be characterized as